 For Prometheus users: Embracing Prometheus metrics, PromQL, Grafana

 Another feature of Sysdig Monitor 3.0 intended for the Prometheus community is the addition of a Grafana plugin.
-Now you can add Sysdig as a Grafana data source to visualize your Sysdig Monitor metrics and dashboards in Grafana in the same way you would with pure Prometheus.
+Now you can add Sysdig as a Grafana data source.
+This lets you visualize Sysdig Monitor metrics and dashboards in Grafana in the same way you would with pure Prometheus.

-Ultimately what we’ve provided for Prometheus users with Sysdig Monitor 3.0 is a way to solve monitoring challenges at scale with minimum disruption to the tools and workflows they know and love.
+Ultimately what we’ve provided for Prometheus users with Sysdig Monitor 3.0 is a way to solve monitoring challenges at scale.
+Plus, to do so with minimum disruption to the tools and workflows users know and love.

-Here are a couple of resources I recommend reading for a full rundown of Sysdig + Prometheus:
+Here is a resource I recommend reading for a full rundown of Sysdig + Prometheus:

 For Kubernetes users: Universal Kubernetes support, cluster management dashboards and StatefulSet metrics